msuchane/presciidoc/README.md

     An introduction...
     ```

+* To calculate how many lines in the file are comments or literals, use the `--fraction` (`-f`) option.
+This calculates the percentage of the lines that would otherwise get removed:

+    ```
+    $ presciidoc --no-comments --fraction proc_configuring-thing.adoc

+    27.8%
+    ```

 * To save the changes, you can overwrite the original file or create a new file by redirecting the output:

     ```